 No More Boring Online Classes: Creating Exciting, Engaging, and Effective Live Sessions

 With the advent of new technologies that make teaching via live, online (a.k.a. synchronous) sessions easier and more accessible, learning how to facilitate these types of sessions is a critical skill for all educators.
 Most of us have attended an online class, presentation, or webinar that was just plain boring.
 During this workshop, participants do some major boredom-busting!
 Are you ready to create and facilitate sessions that leave your learners wanting more?
 Do you want to boost your online presence?
 Are you ready to harness the power of learning sciences to create humanized, fun, and positive online classes?
-This three-part workshop provides you with the skills needed to become an excellent online facilitator.
-Each module includes opportunities to connect with the facilitators and your peers to ask questions and complete a hands-on activities.
+This workshop provides you with the skills needed to become an excellent online facilitator.
+Each part of the workshop includes opportunities to connect with the facilitators and your peers to ask questions and complete hands-on activities.
 This workshop will benefit anyone who wants to facilitate a great online learning experience, whether for a class, office hours, meetings, or conference presentations.

 - The basics and definitions of online sessions.

 - The pros and cons of synchronous and asynchronous approaches.

 - Security tips and avoiding intruders.

 - The role of attention in learning.